UpperLEFTY/mutt-setup/README.md

 ------------------------------------------------

-Enable Gmail access
+### Enable Gmail access
-    •	In Gmail settings → Security, enable 2FA.
+-	In Gmail settings → Security, enable 2FA.
+2FA must be enabled!
-	•	Generate an App Password and use that instead of your real Gmail password.
+-	Generate an App Password and use that instead of your real Gmail password.

 ---------------------------------------

-Test
+### Test

-run: mutt
+- run: `mutt`

 or

-run: neomutt
+- run: `neomutt`

 Hit c to change folders, m to compose, q to quit.

 A minimal but secure setup, for sending and receiving emails in your terminal using mutt.